 Tricky to spell, or even say - hyaluronic acid is an acid that you put on your face… stay with us.
+Here’s the thing, hyaluronic acid, HA for short, is held in high esteem throughout the skincare profession.
+Why?
+Because it’s capable of doing some amazingly transformational things.

-Hyaluronic acid is actually a sugar that’s naturally present in our skin.
-It’s responsible for keeping our skin plump and hydrated.
+The answer is the latter.
+Hyaluronic acid is actually a type of sugar naturally present in our skin that’s responsible for keeping our skin plump and hydrated.
+It also helps prevent the valuable moisture from escaping from our skin too.

 Believe it or not, one gram of HA can retain up to six litres of water and it can regulate the moisture within skin cells so that they don’t get flooded out.

-It really is one smart skincare cookie.2
+It really is one smart skincare cookie.4

 So now you’re probably thinking, is HA sugar in a bottle, tube or jar?
 Is that what the fuss is all about?
 We hear you, keep reading…